Skip to main content

 Aaron Jones

-Best for a luxurious escape: The Keep
+Best for a luxurious escape

 Cosy up beside the granite fireplace, soak in the outdoor tub, or rug up for one of several private walks around the Keep, a mountain eyrie built in the style of a Scottish Highland folly.
 Perched on a 650m rocky outcrop with 360-degree-views of the Blue Tiers and the entire north eastern coastline, this is the definitive couple winter weekend getaway.
 The Keep offers genuine escape; a chance to reconnect with nature and one another with all the luxurious creature comforts you could need.